andriannp/andriannp.github.io/awards.md

 ---

 ## Awards
-Awarded the gold medal in the innovation stream category at the PERURI Innovation Award and Kaizen Award 2024 (IAKA 2024).
+Awarded the gold medal in the innovation stream category at the PERURI Innovation Award and Kaizen Award 2024 (IAKA 2024) for innovation project proposal titled “rancang bangun e-commerce untuk produk specialty paper di PT Kertas Padalarang” with main role as a team leader.

 ***
 ### Navigation